CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 > Lists incomplete tasks with deadlines that have already passed.

 #### 3.1.8 Find: `find`
-You can find a task to by simply searching for tasks with matching keywords in their names and/or tags
+You can find a task to by simply searching for tasks with matching keywords in their names and/or tags.

 > The search is case insensitive.

 _Format:_
 `find (name) (t/Tag1) (t/Tag2) ...`

-_Example:_
+_Examples:_
 * `find report`<br>
+  Returns a list of tasks (if any) with the phrase `report` in its name.
+* `find meeting t/work`<br>
-  Returns a list of tasks (if any) with the phrase `report` in its name or tag.
+  Returns a list of tasks (if any) with the phrase `meeting` in its name and any tags that are a full match with `work`.

 #### 3.1.9 Undo previous command: `undo`

-You can easily undo your last command given
+You can easily undo your previous command.

-> This will undo the most previous command that mutated the data such as add, edit & delete.
+> This will undo the most previous command that mutated the data - add, edit, delete, describe & clear.

 _Format:_
 `undo`

 _Example:_
-`undo`
+* `undo`<br>
-Returns the undoing of the previous command that mutated the data, e.g. Undone: add send TPS report to Bill by Friday 6pm.
+Your most previous command that mutated the data will be undone, e.g. Undone - add send TPS report to Bill by Friday 6pm.

 #### 3.1.10 Redo previous command: `redo`

-You can easily redo your last command undone
+You can easily redo your last command undone.

 > This will redo the most previous command that was undone.